-Good news for fans of the queen of polka dots.
-The eagerly awaited exhibit by renowned Japanese artist Yayoi Kusama opens at the New York Botanical Garden on April 10.
+Tickets are on sale now for the eagerly awaited exhibit by renowned Japanese artist Yayoi Kusama, which opens at the New York Botanical Garden on April 10.

 The New York Botanical Garden is the sole venue for this exhibition, originally scheduled for 2020, but postponed because of the pandemic.